opencloudelab/opencloudelab.github.io/_posts/ceph-install/2016-04-00-Ceph_course_1.md

 ---
 layout: post
-title: Course 0 What is Ceph and Why to use it?
+title: Course 1 What is Ceph and Why to use it?
 categories: ceph-install
-author:
+author: Swanand Mhalagi
 description: Introduction about ceph and it's advantages.
 ---

 * * *

-#### Course 0: What is Ceph and Why to use it?
+#### Course 1: What is Ceph and Why to use it?

 * * *